“Kids don’t stop asking questions because they lose interest. They lose interest because they stop asking questions.”

 The Four Planes of Development

 Maria Montessori always refers to the four planes of development.
-The planes are divided as follows:
+The planes are divided by sensitive periods where the learners are most able to internalize concepts.

-The materials and presentations are geared to the sensitive periods and interests that are developmentally appropriate for a child at a given stage in his/her life.
+Materials and presentations are geared to the sensitive periods and interests that are developmentally appropriate for a child at a given stage in their life.
 The Montessori school deals with the children in their first and second planes of development.

 Four planes from birth to maturity